 The Alien is straightforward to use via the AmpliFi mobile app.
 It has no web user interface.
 The UDM comes with a relatively user-friendly UniFi mobile app but also includes a comprehensive web UI.
 It also includes a lot of security, online protection features, of which the Alien has none.

 In many ways, the UDM is a business router that’s friendly toward home users.
-The Alien is a pure home router that aims to give you a little extra in the cool department.
+The Alien is a pure home router that aims to give you a little extra in the cool fon.

 AmpliFi Alien vs. UniFi Dream Machine: Performance

 These two are routers of different standards and were tested accordingly for their reviews.
-Among other things, I didn’t test the UDM with Wi-Fi 6 clients.
+Among other things, I didn’t try the UDM with Wi-Fi 6 clients.

 But it does work with all Wi-Fi clients, and for this post, I did some extra testing on it using 2×2 Wi-Fi 6 receivers.

 While the UDM can’t compete with the Alien on the Wi-Fi 6 front, when working with Wi-Fi 5 clients, the two proved to be quite similar, with the UDM having some advantage over a long range.

 AmpliFi Alien vs. UniFi Dream Machine: Ratings

 Sleek design, useful mobile app